janverschelde/PHCpack/src/doc/source/welcome.rst

 On Linux systems, the qdlib.a must have been compiled with the -fPIC option for the shared object file for the C extension module of phcpy.

+Alternatively, the executable phc can be built without the dependency on the installed QDlib.
+The makefile contains the instructions for the ``make phc_noqd`` compilation.
+For this compilation, a working version of the gnu-ada compiler should be available at the front of the execution path.

 The software has been compiled with many versions of gcc on Linux, Mac OS X, and Windows computers.